IBMStreams/streamsx.kafka/_docs/230-user_kafka_consumer_design.md

 | org.apache.kafka.common.serialization.FloatDeserializer | float32 |
 | org.apache.kafka.common.serialization.ByteArrayDeserializer | blob |

-All thses deserializers are extended by a corresponding wrapper that catches `SerializationException`.
+All these deserializers are extended by a corresponding wrapper that catches `SerializationException`.

 Users can override this behaviour and specify which deserializer to use by setting the `key.deserializer` and `value.deserializer` properties.